 Employers must settle the Class 1A NIC on the taxable benefits they give to employees.
 Employers can pay this online by bank transfer, direct debit, or with a credit card or corporate credit card.
 The liability can also be paid by cheque through the post or telephone banking.
-For the 2020/21 tax year this must be paid by 22 July 2021, if paying online or 19 July 2021, if paying by post.
+For the 2021/22 tax year this must be paid by 22 July 2022 if paying online or 19 July 2022, if paying by post.

-Tax and Class 1B NIC relating to PSA’s is due for payment by 22 October 2021, if paying online or 19 October 2021, if paying by post.
+Tax and Class 1B NIC relating to PSA’s is due for payment by 22 October 2022, if paying online or 19 October 2022, if paying by post.

-Please see the following deadlines for your P11Ds for the 2020/21 tax year.
+Please see the following deadlines for your P11Ds for the 2021/22 tax year.

-Please see the following timeline including deadlines for the 2020/21 tax year.
+Please see the following timeline including deadlines for the 2021/22 tax year.

 Ultra Low Emission Vehicles (ULEVs) are cars with approved CO2 emission figures of 1 to 50g/km.
 Along with the year of registration, the percentage BIK is now based on the ‘electric range’.
 This is the distance the car can travel on electric power before its batteries need recharging.
 This figure will now need to be reported on P11Ds.
 The specific percentages can be found here.

 Many employees will have been given equipment to assist them when working from home due to the pandemic.
-Exemptions from work related benefits are only available where there is significant private use of an asset.
+Exemptions from work related benefits are only available where there is insignificant private use of an asset.

 Normally any items that are purchased by employees for which the cost is reimbursed by their employer would be taxable.
 HMRC announced in May 2020 a temporary exemption from tax and NIC, covering any home office equipment purchased by employees and reimbursed by employers during the pandemic.
 To be eligible for the exemption, the equipment:

 A car or van benefit is not charged for periods of unavailability to the employee for private use.
 As long as the period lasts for 30 or more consecutive days, the car benefit is reduced in proportion to the number of days when the car is unavailable.
-However to prove that the vehicle was not available for private use, HMRC would want assurance that an employee had no way of driving the vehicle during the period.
+However, to prove that the vehicle was not available for private use, HMRC would want assurance that an employee had no way of driving the vehicle during the period.
 This may have been for example because they handed their keys back to their employer.
 Otherwise, regardless of whether the car is actually being used, it is considered to be available for private use, hence taxable and reportable on the employee’s form P11D.